 In applications where both RT mode and SYNC mode are needed, an RC circuit as shown in Figure 6-3 can be used to interface the RT/SYNC pin but the capacitive load slows down the transition back to RT mode.
-The RT/SYNC pin must not be left connect to GND / floating and 100pF capacitor is recommended.
+The RT/SYNC pin must not be left connected to GND / floating, and TI recommends a 100pF capacitor.
 When using the series RC circuit, verify the amplitude of the signal at the RT/SYNC pin must transition lower than 0.9V and higher than 1.7V.